 Definition, explanations, and examples of the slot-and-filler method of analyzing sentence structures.

 Sluicing is a type of ellipsis in which an interrogative element is understood as a complete question.

 Slurvian is a facetious term for slurred and compressed speech

 Snark is abusive and sarcastic speech or writing--a form of invective.

-Defined by comedian Rich Hall as "a word that doesn't appear in the dictionary but should."
+Sniglet has been defined by comedian Rich Hall as "a word that doesn't appear in the dictionary but should."

 A type of cliché or formulaic expression that "can be used in an entirely open array of different jokey variants by lazy journalists and writers" (Geoffrey K. Pullum).

 A social dialect (or sociolect) is a variety of speech associated with a particular group within a society.

 Sociolinguistics is the study of the relationship between language and society.